gruntwork-io/fetch/README.md

 # fetch

-fetch downloads all or a subset of files or folders from a specific git commit, branch or tag of a public or private GitHub repo.
+fetch downloads all or a subset of files or folders from a specific git commit, branch or tag of a GitHub repo.

 #### Features

+- Download from a specific git commit SHA.
+- Download from a specific git tag.
+- Download from a specific git branch.
 - Download from public repos.
 - Download from private repos by specifying a [GitHub Personal Access Token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 - Download a single file, a subset of files, or all files from the repo.